Understanding a common Problem with Search Engine Marketing

 Let’s learn a little bit about what this 20% is.
 With this quick foundation of knowledge, you can then be more informed when you approach a digital marketing expert to help you.
 You’ll know the questions to ask & you’ll know exactly what you need & what you’ll receive for your budget.

 The 80/20 Rule of Online Digital Marketing – 4 Key Activities

 While digital marketing encompasses a huge range of activities, there are 4 key areas that will give you the biggest bang for your buck – this is the 20% that will give you the 80% value.
 You should focus on these:

 Let’s look at each of these four key activities.

-Google has an entire separate website search called the “local” search results, designed just for small business owners like yourself.
+Google has an entire separate website search called the “local” search results, designed just for small local business owners like yourself.
 It includes:

 • Organic (regular) Search

 • Local Search (also called the local pack)

 Simply put, this is where most of your new customers will come from.
 Both locals & “tourists” use Google to search for the services they need.
 If somebody is looking for a restaurant in their area, there is a very good chance they will look on Google Maps or use an app on their smart phone that is powered by Google Maps.